NCLEX Scoring Made Simple

 Simplifying the process of preparing for the exam with NCLEX scoring.

-NCLEX Scoring: The Basics
+How Is the NCLEX Scored: The Basics

 The NCLEX utilizes a strict pass-or-fail system, and computer-adaptive testing determines the questions.
 That means that the difficulty of the questions adapts based on your responses.
 If you answer a question correctly, the computer presents a more challenging one; if you answer correctly, the questions become easier.
 The goal is to continuously assess your knowledge until the computer is 95% confident in your ability.